What to delegate to a Virtual Assistant

 - What do you like doing but know you should be spending more time on other areas of your business?

 Although this sounds very simple, this will form the basics of your decision around what you can get off your plate.
 Begin with the tasks you don’t have the skills for – it is a no-brainer to outsource these.
 A Virtual Assistant with the right skill set will get the work done in no time.
 Next, look at the tasks that you don’t like doing and outsource those – you will be surprised by how quickly a VA can get these done – when you don’t like doing something you probably spend hours procrastinating!
-Then consider what you don’t mind doing but which is time consuming – and finally, look at the things that you like doing but which are not effective use of your time – are there other things you time would be better spent on?
+Then consider what you don’t mind doing but which is time consuming – and finally, look at the things that you like doing but which are not an effective use of your time – are there other things your time would be better spent on?

 Download my DELEGATION CHECKLIST now!